 Buildings 80 and 302: Former Buildings 80 and 302 were built before 1942 and demolished between 1982 and 1994.
 The site was used as a garage and vehicle maintenance area.
 In 2006, metals contaminated soil was excavated as part of a time-critical removal action.
 A Focused Feasibility Study was completed in 2007.
 The proposed plan for this site was issued in April 2008.
 Since metals in the subsurface exceed residential PRGs, the preferred alternative is land use controls to ensure that the integrity of the cap is maintained.
 A Record of Decision selected this remedy in Sept 2009.

 PWC Main Complex: The SSR was completed in 2002; it recommended further action for 15 out of the 141 facilities that were evaluated.
 The subsequent transformer SI Report recommended further action for 2 out of 23 transformers.
 A focused SI for Various GSAs was completed in 2005 and recommended no further action for one additional site, Building 40.
 The focused SI also recommended no further action for three other sites pending confirmation of the background metals.

 Sites of interest:

 Makalapa Rinsate Pit: Between 1974 and 1978, the rinsate pit was used daily to wash pesticide and herbicide application equipment.
 The RI/FS was completed in 2008.
 The contaminants of concern (COCs) are pesticides, arsenic and PCBs.
 A proposed plan for this site was issued in 2008 and a ROD was issued in 2010.
-The Navy is now implementing the Remedial Action to address COCs in soil at the site.
+The Navy has completed the Remedial Action Fieldwork to address COCs in soil at the site.

 Pearl City Peninsula: The SSR was completed in 2003; further action was recommended for 14 out of 213 facilities.